fstab50/ec2cli/README.md

 * **Python Package Manager**.
 If you do not currently have it, install [pip](http://www.pip-installer.org/en/latest).

-    You can install pip from your distribution's package repo:
+    You can install pip from your distribution's package repo via _one_ of the below
+	commands according to your Linux distribution:

 Ubuntu, Ubuntu based distros: